33 C

 Upon taking over the prestigious post on August 1, Vice Admiral Vatsayan paid tribute at the National War Memorial, saluting the bravehearts who laid down their lives in service to the nation.

-The solemn ceremony marked the beginning of a new chapter in the illustrious career of this decorated officer from Devbhoomi.
+A solemn ceremony marked the beginning of a new chapter in the illustrious career of Vice Admiral Sanjay Vatsayan, a decorated officer from Devbhoomi. **Vice Admiral Vatsayan** has been a part of the Indian Navy for decades, serving with exceptional merit and commitment to maritime security.

 Hailing from the serene hills of Hamirpur, Vice Admiral Vatsayan’s rise to the top echelons of naval command is a matter of immense pride for the people of Himachal.
 His appointment is not just a personal achievement but also a reflection of the state’s growing contribution to the nation’s defence leadership.